rdhadda/Dhaddas-Detailing/README.md

 - A hero image displaying a photograph of a car dripping in soap suds.
 - A heading and paragraph explaining who Dhadda's Detailing are.
 - Three images of clean cars with a central button which takes the user through to the packages page.
+- A testimonials section from previous customers.
+Again, this will give confidence to the user in the companies ability.
 - A where to find us section, displaying a map from Google and the company address and phone number.

 #### Packages Page